LiskArchive/lisk-sdk-examples/workshop/README.md

 ### Extending BaseTransaction
 Ok, let's talk briefly about the BaseTransaction.
 The next thing to notice, we are extending the `InvoiceTransaction` from the [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts).
 This gives us the ability to write logic for `prepare()`, `validateAsset()`, `TYPE`, `FEE`, `applyAsset()`, and `undoAsset()`.

 Let's explore the different functions and their implementations in the `invoice_transaction.js` file.
-Open the file so you can follow along with the code.
+Open the file so you can follow along with the code.<br><br>

 #### Getter for TYPE
 Static function that returns **{number}**.
 This is the type identifier for the transaction.
 We use this number to uniquely register our new custom transaction in our blockchain network.
 This means that we can't register transactions with the same transaction TYPE.

-**Important: The Lisk Protocol reserves transaction [types 0 - 4](https://lisk.io/documentation/lisk-protocol/transactions) and Lisk Core reserves transaction types 5 - 7.**
+**Important: The Lisk Protocol reserves transaction [types 0 - 4](https://lisk.io/documentation/lisk-protocol/transactions) and Lisk Core reserves transaction types 5 - 7.**<br><br>

 #### Getter for FEE
 Static function that returns **{string}**.
 The fee must be paid when sending this transaction to the blockchain network.
 We are converting a fee from LSK to Beddows which is the lowest denominal in the Lisk ecosystem: `10 ** 8 = 1 LSK (100000000)`.

-_Note: It is possible to use a zero fee._
+_Note: It is possible to use a zero fee._<br><br>

 #### prepare()
 The prepare function is used to cache data from the database in a key-value store.
 This data can later be accessed in the `applyAsset` or `undoAsset` functions to update the state of an account.

 As we will be only modifying the sender (freelancer) his account, we just need to cache this account in the key-value store.
 At the moment, we are implicitly caching the account by calling the implementation in the BaseTransaction class through `super`.

 However, this is a bad practice as the implementation might change inside the `BaseTransaction`.
-Therefore, we want to open the `BaseTransaction` to copy the code that caches the sender account.
+Therefore, we want to open the `BaseTransaction` to copy the code that caches the sender account.<br><br>

 **Task 1: Go to [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts#L400-L404) and copy the highlighted implementation of the `prepare()` function (don't copy the whole function definition as it's created in TypeScript) and paste it in the `prepare()` function for InvoiceTransaction replacing the `super` call.**